odoo/documentation/sales/send_quotations/deadline.rst

 As you send quotations, it is important to set a quotation deadline;
 Both to entice your customer into action with the fear of missing out on an offer and to protect yourself.
-You don’t want to have to fulfill an order at a price that is no longer cost effective for you.
+You don't want to have to fulfill an order at a price that is no longer cost effective for you.

 Set a deadline